-Students attend Kenzie on campus or online for 6-12 months.
-Graduating students have access to an optional 12-month apprenticeship to get them job-ready.
+Students attend Kenzie on campus or online for 6-12 months and have the opportunity for an optional apprenticeship.

 Students pay no upfront tuition until they get a job earning $40,000 or more.
 Otherwise they walk away and owe us nothing.
 Try doing that with a student loan!

-Students enrolled at Kenzie have access to a part-time tech support job that works around their school schedule, and best of all, they can work from HOME.
+Students enrolled at Kenzie have access to a part-time tech support job that works around their school schedule.
+Best of all, they can work from home.

 We founded Kenzie Academy to tackle a major opportunities gap in America.
 Fast-growing technology companies concentrated in expensive coastal cities were struggling to hire tech talent.
 Meanwhile, a large population of aspiring individuals across the country could help fuel these talent needs.
 Our mission is train a new pool of talent in the American Heartland with the necessary technical and workplace skills, mindset, and confidence to launch a rewarding career in technology.
 We believe that a population of highly skilled tech workers will attract more companies to expand operations in their communities, in turn leading to more high-paying jobs.

 Co-Founder & CEO Chok Ooi was a senior technologist at the financial industry.
 He was a lead engineer at Silicon Valley-based startup Loopt, and held various CTO and engineering management roles at tech companies.
 Chok had previously built a successful company developing tech talent in South East Asia.
 His company Agility.io hired fresh college graduates, took them through an intensive 7-month coding bootcamp, and placed them on projects with over 150 tech companies and startups.
 He was able to improve the speed of training through real-world project-based learning, reducing the costs for tech startups, and make a positive impact on the lives of hundreds of his employees.